Eel River (Massachusetts)

 The Eel River is a 3.9 mi river mostly in the village of Chiltonville in Plymouth, Massachusetts.
 Its headwaters are springs and small ponds above Russell Millpond.
 Its watershed encompasses approximately 15 sqmi.
-It flows along Plimoth Plantation and Plymouth Beach for about ½ mile before emptying into Plymouth Harbor between the beach and Manters Point.
+It flows along Plimoth Patuxet and Plymouth Beach for about ½ mile before emptying into Plymouth Harbor between the beach and Manters Point.

 Crossings

 Below is a list of all crossings over the Eel River.
 The list starts at the headwaters and goes downstream.